Teinc3/Vox-Populi/README.md

 ## Current Bugs
 - Cannot validate creation of some objects in dbmanager, as some fields are not being set during creation.
 - Deploy commands gives negative response even if deployment was successful.

+## TODO
+- Refactor Legislature to not depend on PoliticalRole
+- Add all PoliticalRoles directly to PoliticalSystem

+Possible Inheritance Model:

+Guild
+|- PoliticalSystem
+    |- Legislature
+    |- Moderation
+    |- Court
+    |- PoliticalRole[] // Array/Set of roles
+        |- PoliticalPermissions